 Empowering Women with Cashew Products

-Over 60 percent of Nigeria’s population lives in poverty, while women suffer the greatest effects: they consistently earn less, are less educated, and less likely to participate in the labor force.
+Over 60 percent of Nigeria’s population lives in poverty, while women suffer the greatest effects.
 Processing cashew by-products poses a unique opportunity for women’s inclusive economic diversification.

 Most cashews in developing countries are grown by farmers who own small plots of land and depend on their cashew crop as an important source of income.
 TechnoServe has worked with thousands of cashew farmers in Africa to improve the quality and yields of their crops in order to increase their incomes.